-Compared to “Rose”, “The Eleventh Hour”, “Deep Breath”, and “The Woman Who Fell To Earth”, “The Christmas Invasion” might be the weakest introduction to a new Doctor so far in NuWho, because it feels like a lot of this Christmas special is lacking in sustenance.
+Compared to other episodes like “Rose”, “The Eleventh Hour” and “The Woman Who Fell To Earth”, “The Christmas Invasion” is one of the weaker introductions to a new Doctor so far in NuWho, because it feels like a lot of this Christmas special is lacking in sustenance.
 But it does have charm to it, and it does get the Tenth Doctor’s era off to a promising start.

 * David Tennant was a lot paler in 2005.